katiabou/aDNA_course_2025/README.md

 RR is REF/REF, RA is REF/ALT and AA is ALT/ALT.

+Question:
-Q: Why are the sections with indels all 0?
+Why are the sections with indels all 0?

 Let's plot the concordance estimates to get an idea of the imputation accuracy.
 We will plot ___ from the __ file, against different MAF bins.

-## Exercise 4: Impact of ancestral representation in the reference panel